 In the same way as other lenses, achromats can be optimized for additional requirements such as minimizing spherical aberrations and coma in certain situations, and can be equipped with anti-reflection coatings.
 Also, there are mounted and unmounted achromats.

-Still better performance in terms of the magnitude of remaining chromatic aberrations can be achieved with superachromatic lens designs, involving fluoride glasses and requiring particularly tight fabrication tolerances.
+Particularly high performance in terms of the magnitude of remaining chromatic aberrations can be achieved with superachromatic lens designs, involving fluoride glasses and requiring particularly tight fabrication tolerances.

 Optical prisms are often used for obtaining a wavelength-dependent deflection angle for the light beam.
 In some cases, however, it is desirable to obtain a certain deflection angle which is about the same for a wide range of wavelengths.
-Such a performance can be achieved with essentially the same basic approach as for an achromatic lens doublet: one can combine two prisms made from different materials, which may be contacted to obtain a single prism.
+Such a performance can be achieved with essentially the same basic approach as for an achromatic lens doublet: one can combine two prisms made from different optical materials, which may be contacted to obtain a single prism.

 It is also possible to design composite prisms such that the average deflection angle in some wavelength range is about zero, but a substantial wavelength dependence of that angle is achieved.
 That is of course not an achromatic design.